 10 Signs Death is Near Dementia: Understanding Silent Indicators

-Dementia is a progressive disease that impacts memory, thinking, and behavior.
+Dementia is a progressive disease that impacts memory, thinking, and behaviour.
 As dementia advances, certain signs may indicate that the end of life is approaching.
 Being aware of these signs can help families prepare emotionally and arrange care to maximize comfort.
 This article explores 10 Signs Death is Near Dementia for someone with late-stage dementia.

 Overview of Dementia